A Survey of Explainable Graph Neural Networks: Taxonomy and Evaluation Metrics: Evaluation Metrics for GNN Explainers

+\paragraph{Fidelity.} It measures whether the explanations are faithfully important to the model’s predictions.
+The $Fidelity^+$~\cite{yuan2020explainability,yuan2021explainability} metric indicates the difference in predicted probability between the original predictions and the new prediction after removing important input features.
+In contrast, the metric $Fidelity^-$~\cite{yuan2020explainability} represents prediction changes by keeping important input features and removing unimportant structures.

-where $f(G_i)_{}y_i$ and $f(\hat{G_i})_{y_i}$ are the prediction probabilities of $y_i$ when using the original graph $G_i$ and the occluded graph $\hat{G_i}$, which is obtained by occluding important features found by explainable methods; $N$ is the total number of samples.
-Thus a higher fidelity is desired.
+Where $N$ is the total number of samples, and $y_i$ is the class label. $f(\bm{G}_i)_{y_i}$ and $f(\bm{G}_i^{1-m_i})_{y_i}$ are the prediction probabilities of $y_i$ when using the original graph $\bm{G}_i$ and the occluded graph $\bm{G}_i^{1-m_i}$, which is gained by occluding important features found by explainers from the original graph.
+Thus, a~\emph{higher} $Fidelity^+$ ($\uparrow$) is desired. $f(\bm{G}_i^{m_i})_{y_i}$ is the prediction probabilities of $y_i$ when using the explanation graph $\bm{G}_i^{m_i}$, which is obtained by important structures found by explainable methods.
+Thus a~\emph{lower} $Fidelity^-$ ($\downarrow$) is desired.
+Specifically, $Fidelity^+$ and $Fidelity^-$ are used to quantify the necessity and sufficiency of the explanations, respectively.
+The higher $Fidelity^+$, the more necessary the explanation.
+On the contrary, the lower $Fidelity^-$, the more sufficient the explanation.

+\paragraph{Characterization Score.} The characterization score~\cite{GraphFramEx_2022,NSEG} is a global evaluation metric that attempts to balance the sufficiency and necessity requirements.
+This approach is analogous to combining precision and recall in the Micro-F1 metric.
+The characterization score is the weighted harmonic mean of Fidelity+ and Fidelity- as defined below: